babarrett/g80-9009/README.md

   top/bottom by plastic molding.
 There are no bolts, screws, or rivits.
 * Flip-out feet on bottom, at back.
 Single position.
 TODO: how high?
 * There is an "Expansion module" area accessable from the bottom of the keyboard.
+    * I've seen one reference to a "Reuters ISA four monitor graphics card."
+I presume it goes into this area.
+I've never seen one though.
+If that's what goes here then the keyboard becomes a complete KVM switch system with the screen buttons controlling these.
     * It is under the rectangular plate on the bottom (4 screws)
     * The space is 4.75" across, 3.25" front to back, 0.75" deep.
     * There are 4 plastic standoffs, as though to support a small PCB within the module area.